ecmwf/ecflow/docs/ug/glossary.rst

    family
       A family is an organisational entity that is used to provide hierarchy and grouping.
-      It consists of a collection of :term:`task`'s and families.
+      It consists of a collection of :term:`task`\ s and families.

       Typically you place tasks that are related to each other inside the same family, analogous to the way you create directories to contain related files.